 Gloves were also a frequent accessory due to their instant touch of glamor.
 1950s Gloves could be wrist length with a ruffled lace, beaded or rhinestone cuff or over the elbow opera length mostly worn with floor length ball gowns.
 A large flower corsage was carried (not worn) by many girls.

-Women and teens frequently wore stud earrings if they wanted something simpler or dangly-drop earrings for more of a statement; choker pearl necklaces were all the rage, small dainty bracelets were always fun, and maybe a tiara if she was crowned prom queen.
+Women and teens frequently wore stud earrings if they wanted something simple, or dangly-drop earrings for more of a statement.
+Choker pearl necklaces were all the rage, small dainty bracelets were always fun, and maybe a tiara was donned if she was crowned prom queen.
 Small accessories here and there gave that little bit of shine.
 Things like hair clips or broaches were often added as final touches to give that extra bit of sparkle.
 The idea was to be as sophisticated and glamorous as the movie stars, so any bit of jewelry would do that.

 Thanks to the end of the war and the restrictions it put on Americans financially, prom became elaborate and expensive, as did the styles.
 It was much more common than in previous years for girls to take shopping trips to find the perfect dress, shoes, and accessories.
 It was imperative to come to prom with the best-looking date, and being named to prom court guaranteed a high social status.